 Rebalancing Power in Global Mental Health

-On Friday 22nd March, the Centre for Global Mental Health (CGMH) at the London School of Hygiene and Tropical Medicine (LSHTM) marked its 10-year anniversary by hosting an event on the rebalancing of power in global mental health.
+On Friday 22nd March, the Centre for Global Mental Health (CGMH) at the London School of Hygiene and Tropical Medicine (LSHTM) marked its 10-year anniversary by hosting an event on the rebalancing of power in global mental health, chaired by Dr Julian Eaton (CBM International and LSHTM).
 See how the story unfolded on the night by following our Twitter story below using #FutureGMH.

 Discussions around power in the field, have long been considered to be contentious due to the global mental health’s association to transcultural psychiatry, a branch of study and practice which many considered to be routed in colonialism.
 The unequal distribution of wealth between high income countries in the global north and low- and middle-income countries in the south, have created further imbalance in power structures between the regions.
 A higher distribution of wealth in the global north has meant that high-income countries have led efforts to address the burden of mental health illness in poor resource settings, in much of the global south.